 And yet, it's the self-cleaning feature that truly takes the cake: Add a drizzle of dish soap and some warm water and this blender cleans itself in less than a minute.

-7. Best for Techies: Vitamix A2300 Ascent Series Smart Blender
+6. Best for Soup: Vitamix A2300 Ascent Series Smart Blender

 With an 8-cup capacity, this family-sized blender can tackle big blending jobs.
 Chalk up the steep price tag to the blender's smart tech features: Not only does it have wireless connectivity and an app that can guide you through more than 500 recipes, but it also comes with variable speed control that senses when to increase the speed or pulse to blend just right.